Olivia Rodrigo says artists she once admired have treated her like mean girls

 Olivia Rodrigo opened up about singers being "jealous" of her in a new interview.

-Over the course of the past 10 months, Olivia Rodrigo has gone from being best known for her role as Nini in Disney+'s High School Musical: The Musical: The Series to becoming one of the biggest artists on the entire planet.
-From 'Drivers License' to 'Good 4 U', no one has dominated the charts quite like Olivia this year, and her debut album Sour is a record-breaker.
+Over the past few years, Olivia Rodrigo has gone from being best known for her role as Nini in Disney+'s High School Musical: The Musical: The Series to becoming one of the biggest artists on the entire planet.
+From 'Drivers License' to 'Good 4 U', no one has dominated the charts quite like Olivia, and her debut album Sour is a record-breaker.

 However, in spite of all of her success, not everyone has been kind to Olivia, including some of the people she's a fan of.

-And, in response, Olivia said "same!".
-In other words, Olivia let slip that she has also experienced "bullying", "jealousy" and "mean girl" behaviour from her idols.
+And, in response, Olivia said "same!"
+It appears as though Olivia is implying that she has also experienced "bullying", "jealousy" and "mean girl" behaviour from her idols.
 Fans of Olivia will already know that she has been accused of copying other singers.
-I

 In a recent interview with Teen Vogue, Olivia dismissed the plagiarism claims.
 She said: "I think it’s disappointing to see people take things out of context and discredit any young woman’s work."